 You may think that it is impossible to exercise as an obese woman, or that you definitely need access to a gym, but this isn’t strictly true.
 You can still engage in workouts that don’t exert excess pressure on the joints in the comfort of your own home.
 It is important to make sure you are healthy enough to withstand the rigours of any physical activity before you start a new exercise plan.
 It is advised that you talk to your doctor about your new exercise regime, as well as limitations that may apply to you.

-Let’s have a look at a few exercises you can do as an obese woman along with recommendations and benefits of each one.
+Let’s have a look at a few exercises you can do, along with some recommendations and benefits for each one.

 Walking is one of the best exercises for getting into shape and is a favourite among people of all ages, sizes and shapes.
 Walking is great for many reasons.
 It’s not location-specific, making it easy to do anywhere you like and requires no equipment apart from your walking shoes and some clothes.
 Walking is also a low-impact exercise that places a small amount of pressure on the joints, making it ideal for people who are obese.
 Walking improves mobility and strength in the lower body, and the intensity of the workout can be changed easily.